-Our tools have been developed with every stage of the audio description creation process in mind.
+Frazier has been developed with every stage of the audio description creation process in mind.

 On top of that, we provide an unrivalled selection of over 450 voices in 40 languages for reading out the audio description.

-If you're interested in the production tools, it's best to get in touch with us.
 The pricing generally varies according to the amount of footage you intend to audio describe, as we try to find the best deal that meets your production needs.

 We recommend you test the results on your audience to see whether our software is a good fit.

 If the response is positive, contact us so that we can come up with a tailored plan that suits your audio description needs.